JCollins2048/RAM-RnD/README.md

-# SRAM-RnD
+# J. Collins' SRAM Research and Development Database

+### What is this?
+This is just a collection of SRAM addresses I've found across various video games.
+Mostly old ones.

+### How did you do this?
+Debuggers, RAM search, et cetera.

+### Why share it?
-A collection of SRAM addresses across various video games.
-This is mostly useful for making cheats, but can be back-traced to make permanent changes, as well.
+This is mostly useful for making cheats, but can be back-traced to make permanent changes to games, as well.

+### Are you going to release anything?
+Just text files.
+No actual code.